pnxguide/sys205-heartyfs/README.md

 Do not forget to make sure that the size of the file being copied must not exceed the hard limit of the `heartyfs`.
 (Hint: We do not have *(in)direct pointer blocks*)

-## Task #7 - `read` (10 points)
+## Task #7 - `heartyfs_read` (10 points)
-You need to create a `read` program to handle the file reading in `heartyfs`.
+You need to create a `heartyfs_read` program to handle the file reading in `heartyfs`.
 Typically, `read` will be more complicated that it needs to deal with the file system's buffer.
-However, `heartyfs`'s read will be very similar to the `cat` command.
+However, `heartyfs`'s `heartyfs_read` will be very similar to the `cat` command.
 In other words, it just prints out the file content to the terminal.

-Users must be able to `read` using the following shell command:
+Users must be able to `heartyfs_read` using the following shell command:

 ```sh
 bin/heartyfs_read /dir1/dir2/dir3/abc.xyz